-At that point we entered into a hypothetical situation.
-I might have asked the young man what I needed to do to allow me to invest in whatever I wanted in the Mutual Fund account.
-The very helpful young man may have suggested we review a few of my answers.
-In this hypothetical situation, I might have changed my answers a little to reflect a more aggressive investing stance.
+At that point, we entered into a hypothetical situation.
+I might have asked the young man what I needed to do to invest in whatever I wanted in the Mutual Fund account.
+The accommodating young man may have suggested we review a few of my answers.
+I might have changed my answers a little to reflect a more aggressive investing stance in this hypothetical situation.
 This might have happened after someone might have explained what each response might mean.
 At the end of it, I might have been allowed to transfer my T-Bill Index Fund holdings into the TD E-series Bond Fund.

-I really should just transfer these accounts into TD Directline accounts.
-TD Mutual Funds needs a, “I Understand the Risks and Wish to Do It Myself” declaration, absolving them of any wrong doing, should I decide to buy the “Buggy Whip and Bumpers Mutual Fund”, or the like?
+I really should transfer these accounts into TD Directline accounts.
+TD Mutual Funds needs an “I Understand the Risks and Wish to Do It Myself” declaration, absolving them of any wrongdoing, should I decide to buy the “Buggy Whip and Bumpers Mutual Fund,” or the like?